Basic Boat Info

 · The Cabin is off White with solid Varnished Teak Panels with Teak and Holly Sole.
 All new White Naugahyde Salon Settees and Berth Cushions.
 New Cockpit Cushions were custom made at the same time.
 The Galley features a FORCE 10 three burner stove with oven and a new Top Loading SEA FROST Refrigerator / Freezer.
 There is a 6 gallon Electric Hot Water Heater and a Kenmore Microwave Oven.
 The Galley features a Deep Stainless Steel Double Sink and new high arching faucet with pressure Hot and Cold water, the original fully functioning Hand Pump for cold water, and the sink and counters are all custom installed Corian with Teak Fiddles for off shore sailing.
 The Head is also upgraded with a new deep Sink, new faucet/hand shower and Corian counter and matching Corian toilet base, the original Hand Pumps for both the Galley and Head were re-chromed and rebuilt with new gaskets.
 A new JABSCO toilet was installed in the head with a Macerator Pump.
 A Shower, hand held, is in the toilet compartment.

 · When the new AC and new DC panel were installed all new Tinned Marine Wire was installed throughout the boat.
 A new 18,000 BTU ESPAR D-5 Diesel Cabin Heater, and new a Mangum Energy 2000 pure sign inverter along with a Magnum Energy Battery Monitoring system were also installed.
-A 32" Flat Screen TV was set in the salon and is set up to be used in conjunction with computers and the chart plotter as a monitor.
+In the salon and is set up to be used in conjunction with computers and the chart plotter as a monitor.

 · A new ICOM M802 SSB with a GAM/McKim backstay antenna and grounding system along with a new Standard Horizon GX2200 Matrix VHF Radio with AIS and GPS, is installed in the Nav Station.
 The VHF has a PA SPEAKER, an ELECTRIC HORN and FOG HORN are mounted on the mast directly below the RADAR.